 Like the superstition of hanging a horseshoe on a barn, the history of the barn star began as an attempt to ward off evil.
 German settlers sometimes painted elaborate star images on their barns that eventually came to be known as "hex signs."
 The term was derived from the word "hexe," which means "witch" in German.
 The original paintings resembled Amish quilt squares more so than what we classically think of as a star.

-In the 1930s and 40s, the trend changed from being painted on the barn to being pieces of art that farmers could purchase and hang.
+In the 1930s and '40s, the trend changed from being painted on the barn to being pieces of art that farmers could purchase and hang.
 Artists made them with roofing tiles (heavy duty metal), which is what gives them their rusty tin appearance.
-Now these large barn stars are even common in home decor as wall art.
+Now these large barn stars are even common in home decor as wall art and garden decor.

 READ MORE: The Surprising Reason Why Barns Are Red